Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 ## What you will do

-- Build a vision AI model for detecting the state (Green/Yellow/Red) of a simulated analog temperature gauge using the Azure Custom Vision service.
+- Build a vision AI model with Azure Custom Vision service for workplace safety that detects if a person is wearing a yellow hard hat.
-- Deploy the vision AI module to the Vision AI DevKit camera using Azure IoT Edge.
+- Deploy the vision AI module to the Vision AI DevKit camera using Azure IoT Edge and module twin update.

 ## What you will need